-BJAAM has pioneered a Corrective Actions procedure with the approval of several state UST agencies that reduces the time required to receive a No Further Action (NFA) status and reduces the overall project costs.
+BJAAM has pioneered a Corrective Actions procedure, called the TRIAD Approach, with the approval of several state UST agencies that reduces the time required to receive a No Further Action (NFA) status and reduces the overall project costs.
 During the development of this initiative, BJAAM created a streamlined process that allows for expedited corrective actions that produce immediate results.

 The TRIAD Approach